pastebt/updn/README.md

 # updn
-Up and Down load file
+Simple http server can be used to Up and Down load file